-A bank's ability to earn money has an effect on its safety and soundness.
-Earnings can be retained by the bank, increasing its capital cushion, or be used to address problematic loans, likely making the bank better prepared to withstand economic shocks.
-However, banks that are losing money have less ability to do those things.
+A bank's ability to earn money affects its long-term survivability.
+A bank can retain its earnings, increasing its capital cushion, or use them to address problematic loans, potentially making the bank better able to withstand financial trouble.
+Obviously, banks that are losing money have less ability to do those things.

-Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one key measure of a bank's earnings.
-The most recent annualized quarterly return on equity for Bank 21 was 19.29 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Bank 21 was 16.47 percent, above the national average of 8.10 percent.

-The bank reported net income of $874,000 on total equity of $9.1 million for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.55 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $1.6 million on total equity of $11.2 million.
+The bank had an annualized return on average assets, or ROA, of 1.39 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.